NF02/dwm/README.md

 make && sudo make install

 ## Attention: in the case of Emojis or special characters
-In case st has a crask or does not display the fonts, install the <a href="https://aur.archlinux.org/packages/libxft-bgra/"> libxft-bgra </a> present in the AUR.
+In case st has a crask or does not display the fonts, install the <a href="https://aur.archlinux.org/packages/libxft-bgra/">libxft-bgra</a> present in the AUR.